-2 Ways without a Zester
+2 Ways to Zest Lemons Without a Zester

 - Run the lemon lightly across the grater so that just the bright yellow part of the rind is grated.